cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-1-knowledge-acquisition.md

 ### Creating the Shared Data Model

 Once Jon and Emma have defined their statements, David will combine the two sheets into a single sheet.
 This is done by copying the statements from Jon and Emma into a single sheet and making a tough decision on how to combine them to produce the enterprise data model.
 For example, if Jon and Emma have defined the same property in different ways, David will have to decide which definition to use.
-In certain situations additional classes and properties will have to be added to connect two domains.
+In certain situations, additional classes and properties will have to be added to connect two domains.
 This is a trade-off, as he might have to prompt Jon and Emma for clarification, or he might have to make a decision based on his own knowledge.

 <a id="information-architect-classes-sheet"></a>
 Let start with `Classes` sheet and investigate outcome of merging Jon's and Emma's classes: